Papua New Guinea PM warns opposition not to 'play politics' with China visit

 The United States, Australia and New Zealand have expressed concern over Beijing's offers for a greater security and policing presence in the Pacific, after it struck a security pact with Solomon Islands.

-In a letter to other Pacific leaders last month, the Federated States of Micronesia warned a multilateral pact with China could bring "Cold War" to the region.
+In a letter to other Pacific leaders last month, the Federated States of Micronesia warned a multilateral pact with China could bring a "Cold War" to the region.

 In a virtual meeting with his Federated States of Micronesia counterpart on Thursday, Wang said China wasn't expanding its military into the Pacific but focusing on economic development.